department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

 - Total Rated Disability of 30% or greater
 - Several Veterans (4+) with Total Rated Disability of 80% or greater and cognitive disabilities
 - Sessions will run approximately 60 minutes
-- We request that Perigeon provide a note taker for all the sessions.
+- We request that Perigean provide a note taker for all the sessions

 #### Group 1
 - Fits any of the following: